Cydonyan/Manga2Djvu/README.md

 ### Usage

 On the top of the script you need to specify:
-- `indir` path (thats a path to the directory in which all downloaded chapters are stored ***nothing else should be there***),
+- `indir` path (thats a path to the directory in which all downloaded chapters are stored and ***nothing else should be there***),
 - `outdir` path (a path where all temporary files will be output, ideally it should be empty, but thats not necessary)
 - `outfname` (a name of a final DJVU file)
 - ***optionally*** you can set a `DPI` parameter which contols, you guessed it, the DPI of the page

-After all parameters are specified, launch a python script with `python3 script.py`.
+After all parameters are specified, launch a python script with `python3 script.py`.(duh)

 Then you should sit and wait untill you see "done!" printed

 The final book will be in the `outdir` path somwhere between countless "volN" folders

-### If something went wrong and it spits a bunch of errors:
+### If something went wrong and it spits a bunch of errors at you:

 https://www.python.org/doc/

 https://linux.die.net/man/1/djvu

 Good luck!